Skip to main content

 Step 1: Create Profile Data

-Start by populating the profile tables with time-series behavioral data for each DER type.
+Start by populating the profile tables with time-series behavioural data for each DER type.

 Key considerations: